 Get your hands dirty

-Here are a few exercises you can try at home to get a better feel for deployment pipelines:
+Here are a few exercises you can try at home to go deeper:

-Now that you’ve seen the basics of deployment pipelines, and an example of how to implement one, let’s go through the best practices for deployment pipelines:
+Now that you’ve seen the basics of deployment pipelines, and an example of how to implement one, let’s go through some recommendations for how to make your pipelines more effective.

 Automate all the steps that can be automated